samuelcardenasg23/simon-game/README.md

 # Simon Game

 ## Description
-The Simon Game is a classic memory game where players must repeat a sequence of colors and sounds that the game generates.
+The Simon Game is a classic memory game where players must repeat a sequence of colors that the game generates.
 This project was created using HTML, CSS, JavaScript, and jQuery.

 ## Technologies Used
 - HTML